nicolaswsp/Capstone-Azure-Machine-Learning-Engineer/README.md

 ### Results

 The best performing model was the VotingEnsemble among the several tested.
 It got an AUC_weighted of 0.97.
 Some of these models were LightGBM, Xgboost, ExtremeRandomTrees, StandardScalerWrapper, RandomForest.
 A voting ensemble works by combining the predictions from multiple models.
 It uses Soft Voting that predicts the class with the largest summed probability from models.
 The AutoML generates parameters of its inner estimators.
 It can be highlighted that the VotingEnsemble model used L1 Regularization as one of these parameters.
 The L1 Regularization adds "absolute value of magnitude" of coefficient as penalty term to the loss function shrinking the less important feature’s coefficient to zero thus, removing some feature altogether.

 Below you can see the `RunDetails` widget.

 ![diagram](./Images/Image5.png)

-The best model trained with it's parameters.
+The best model trained with its parameters.

 ![diagram](./Images/Image6.png)

 ## Hyperparameter Tuning

-For the hyperparameter tuning using Azure Hyperdrive was chosen to use and ensemble model through the Scikit-Learn library, using a random forest classifier since it is powerfull ensemble where you can use multiple decision trees.
+For the hyperparameter tuning using Azure Hyperdrive was chosen to use an ensemble model through the Scikit-Learn library, using a random forest classifier since it is a powerfull ensemble where you can use multiple decision trees.

 The hyperparameters tuned were the following:
 * n_estimators - Inverse of regularization strength